 The Rest of Query

 As said above, your title, genre, audience age and word count (if you didn’t share them above) go here.
 Different literary agents may hard pass on the basis of differing word counts for the same genre and audience age range.
-This thread by Kelly from Rees Agency gives an indication on certain genres and ages, and this post by the Manuscript Appraisal Agency gives word counts from shorts to novels, and explains why they matter to readers and traditional publishing.
+This thread by Kelly from Rees Agency gives an indication on certain genres and ages.

 How many do you need?
 Two seems preferred, as indicated by former Literary Assistant Christina Kaye here.
 The most common advice I’ve seen on these is published within the last five years, with variations being within the last three.
 Choosing two such titles shows there is a market for your book and that you know what it is.

 If you struggle to find a title of a similar style book to yours, you can cite major elements in common.